 Cause-Apache County's board of supervisors decided that there was a greater need for the public schools over public roads and decided to distribute the full amount to public schools.

-Recommendation-To help ensure compliance with the 2000 Act and A.R.S. §11-497, Apache County should distribute forest reserve monies to benefit both public schools and public roads.
+Recommendation-To help ensure both public schools and public roads benefit from forest reserve monies, Apache County should distribute these monies to benefit both public schools and public roads.

-This finding is similar to prior-year finding 2017-01.
+This finding is similar to prior-year finding 2018-01.